mfleming99/DNAAssayClassifier/README.md

 >(ftp://ftp.ensembl.org/pub/release-98/gtf/homo_sapiens/Homo_sapiens.GRCh38.98.gtf.gz)

 Getting SRA accessions is a little bit harder than the index and gtf.
 We used [SRAdb](https://bioconductor.org/packages/release/bioc/html/SRAdb.html) to find accessions that we would want to use.
-We also included the accessions we used under `data\sample_accessions` folder in this repo.
+We also included the accessions we used under `data/sample_accessions` folder in this repo.

 The output will be three files: `data_output_mrna.csv`, `data_output_srna.csv` and `data_output_wgs.csv`.
 These files contain data about the SRA accesssions that it was passed.